farkalit76/usman-documents/README.md

 10. MobaXterm for Linux
 11. NoSQL Cassandra or MongoDB
 12. Oracle SQL Developer or DevCenter
-13. Angular JS
+13. Angular JS with Node JS
-14. React JS
+14. React JS with Node and NPM
 15. Visual Studio Code for Web App
 16. Eclipse/STS4/IntelliJ for micro service application
 17. Elastic Search
 18. Github with SourceTree
 19. XML, JSP, Servlet, JQuery, AJAX, CSS, bootstrap
 20. Oracle12c and MySQL Database
-21. Tomcat 9 and WebLogic Server 12C as web/app container
+21. Tomcat v9.x and WebLogic Server 12C as web/app container
+22. MS Azure and AWS as Cloud Computing
+23. Scala, Python for Functional Languages
+24. Java/J2EE v8.x for Object Oriented Language (Supports Functional as well)
+25. BigData with Hadoop and Spark